-Sometimes you want to delete the specific history entry of File Explorer, then you can do it through Registry Editor, it also allows you to delete all history items at the same time.
+Sometimes if you want to delete a specific history entry from File Explorer, then you can do it through Registry Editor, which also allows you to delete all history items at the same time.
 Apply following steps.

-Open Run dialog by pressing “Windows key +R" and type regedit.exe. the Registry Editor window will open.
-Move to following key in the registry Editor.
+- Open Run dialog by pressing “Windows key +R” and type regedit.exe. the Registry Editor window will open.
+Move to the following key in the registry Editor.

 - This will delete all the history records of File Explorer searches.
 Close all open windows.

 - When you enter the same search again in File Explorer, your suggestion will no longer be available.

 Disable File Explorer History Feature Using Group Policy Editor